Yevgeny Martynov

-Yevgeny Martynov or Yevhen Martynov (born 9 March 1976) is a former competitive figure skater who represented Ukraine.
+Yevgeny Martynov (born 9 March 1976) is a former competitive figure skater who represented Ukraine.
 He won gold at the 1998 Golden Spin of Zagreb, silver at the 1998 Nebelhorn Trophy, and two medals at the Prague Skate.
 He placed fifth at the 1995 World Junior Championships.

 After retiring from competition, Martynov moved to the United States.
 He coaches in Naperville, Illinois.
 His past and present students include Bradie Tennell and Nicholas Vrdoljak.
+He is the father of American figure skater, Daniel Martynov.